WHAT IS RISK MANAGEMENT?

 Despite being one of the most effective tools to managing Forex risk, the number of traders, (especially beginners), who fail to use stop losses and take profits is shocking.
 In a world where extreme market movements can occur for seemingly no reason, establishing pre-defined points where to exit a position is one of the simplest, yet most effective ways to safeguard funds and ensure a long trading career.

-Simply put, a stop loss is exactly what its name suggests; a specific price point where a losing position will automatically be stopped and closed.
+Simply put, a stop loss is exactly what its name suggests; a specific price point as set by the trader which when reached will trigger a market order to automatically be sent to close the losing position.
+Please note that since it is a market order, it cannot guarantee a specific price.
 With stop losses, traders can determine the maximum margin and number of pips they are willing to lose before a position is closed.
 Advanced traders who are more familiar with technical analysis will also place stop losses at specific points where they feel a financial asset will extend its existing trend instead of reversing, thereby taking the position deeper into losing territory.
 Let's look at an example.
 By analyzing the chart below, we could determine that a potentially good stop loss on a EUR/USD buy position would be around 1.2360, simply based on the number of times the pair unsuccessfully tried to break below that level (circled in blue).
 By placing our stop loss at this point, we are saying that once the pair moves below 1.2360, it will have broken its support level and could continue downward, meaning it is probably a good time to exit this position.

 Figure 1: Identifying the right place to put your stop loss is one of the keys to risk management